jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

     which raises :ref:`AssertionError<what causes AssertionError?>` since :ref:`None is only equal to None<what is None?>`

-  - :ref:`object<what is a class?>` is the mother of everything in Python_. :ref:`everything in Python is an object (they inherit from it)<everything is an object>`.
+  - :ref:`object<everything is an object>` is the mother of everything in Python_. :ref:`everything in Python is an object (they inherit from it)<everything is an object>`.
 I am not all the way genius, yet.

 * I make the ``identity`` :ref:`function<what is a function?>` return what it gets